Intelligent Document Processing

 What is Intelligent Document Processing?

 IDP is a next-generation solution that utilizes artificial intelligence and machine learning to classify, categorize, and extract specific data from a wide range of document types.
 Unlike traditional OCR, which simply converts images of text into machine-readable text, IDP understands the context and meaning of the data it’s extracting.
-IDP doesn’t just recognize the words like OCR does; it understands what those words mean in the context of the document.
+IDP doesn’t just recognize the words as OCR does; it understands what those words mean in the context of the document.

 How Does IDP Relate to OCR, ML, and AI?